ARM-software/arm-systemready/common/docs/BBSR_ACS_Verification.md

 -nographic "$@"
 ```

-2. To run the SIE ACS, execute the "run_qemu.sh".
+2. To run the BBSR ACS, execute the "run_qemu.sh".
 Once QEMU execution begins, immediately press Esc key to go into the UEFI settings.
-Follow the steps in Section 3.4 for "Enrolling keys in EDK2" in the [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the secureboot keys. <br>
+Follow the steps in Section 3.4 for "Enrolling keys in EDK2" in the [BBSR ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the secureboot keys. <br>
-Note: The SecureBoot keys are present in \<bootfs>\security-interface-extension-keys
+Note: The SecureBoot keys are present in \<bootfs>\bbsr-keys

-3. To run the SIE ACS suites, choose following in grub options.
+3. To run the BBSR ACS suites, choose following in grub options.
 ```
-"SCT for Security Interface Extension (optional)" for SIE SCT tests and
+"SCT for BBSR (optional)" for BBSR SCT tests and
-"Linux Boot for Security Interface Extension (optional)" for Secure Linux boot, SIE FWTS and TPM2 logs.
+"Linux Boot for BBSR (optional)" for Secure Linux boot, BBSR FWTS and TPM2 logs.
 ```

-Note: IR ACS image can also be run using the above steps, if the underlying firmware is UEFI.
+Note: SystemReady-devicetree-band ACS image can also be run using the above steps, if the underlying firmware is UEFI.

-## Running SIE ACS on QEMU with uboot firmware
+## Running BBSR ACS on QEMU with uboot firmware

 ### Build u-boot firmware and QEMU
-Follow the instructions provided in [Verification of the IR image on QEMU Arm machine](../../IR/Yocto/README.md#verification-of-the-ir-image-on-qemu-arm-machine) section of IR Yocto README.
+Follow the instructions provided in [Verification of the SystemReady-devicetree-band image on QEMU Arm machine](../../SystemReady-devicetree-band/Yocto/README.md#verification-of-the-ir-image-on-qemu-arm-machine) section of SystemReady-devicetree-band Yocto README.

-### Running SIE ACS with Prebuilt SystemReady IR ACS image on QEMU
+### Running BBSR ACS with Prebuilt SystemReady-devicetree-band ACS image on QEMU
 1. Create a script "run_qemu.sh" as below with variables configured as per your environment:

 ```
 #! /bin/bash

-IMG=<PATH to IR ACS image>
+IMG=<PATH to SystemReady-devicetree-band ACS image>
 BUILD_PATH=<path to buildroot directory where QEMU and uboot firmware is built>
 QEMU=$BUILD_PATH/output/host/bin/qemu-system-aarch64
 FLASH_BIN=$BUILD_PATH/output/images/flash.bin